-Slade, a Whig, was the representative for Vermont's 2nd congressional district from 1839 to 1843.
+Slade was the representative for Vermont’s 2nd congressional district and was a Whig.
+He served from 1839 to 1843.

 From Dec 1831 to Mar 1843, Slade missed 1,013 of 3,448 roll call votes, which is 29.4%.
 This is on par with the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.